bmikolaj/direscraw/README.md

 ##Description

 Directory Rescue Crawler uses `ddrescue` to recover full directories from one location to another.
-This program also prints a error and runtime summary in each subdirectory copied and a full summary in the root directory.
+This program also prints an error and runtime summary in each subdirectory copied and a full summary in the root directory.

 ##Dependencies
-Directory Rescue Crawler was designed for Linux and uses the following programs.
+Directory Rescue Crawler was designed for Linux and uses the following programs;

 * Bash
 * Python 2.7+